Mattéo Desgouillons

-Mattéo Desgouillons (born 21 January 2000) is a French field hockey player.
+Mattéo Desgouillons (born 21 January 2000) is a French field hockey player who plays as a defender for Lille MHC and the French national team.

 Club career

-Desgouillons played for Girondins de Bordeaux and Montrouge in France.
+Desgouillons started playing hockey at Lille and then played for Girondins de Bordeaux and Montrouge.
 He moved to La Gantoise in the Men's Belgian Hockey League in the summer of 2021.
+In the 2022–23 season, he won the Belgian title after they defeated the Waterloo Ducks in the final.
+After the championship he returned to the club where he started playing hockey: Lille.

 International career

 Junior national team

 Mattéo Desgouillons made his debut for the French U–21 team in 2019 at the EuroHockey Junior Championship in Valencia.

 In 2021 he won a bronze medal with the team at the FIH Junior World Cup in Bhubaneswar.

 Les Bleus

 Desgouillons made his debut for Les Bleus in 2021 during a test match against Belgium in Antwerp.
 He went on to compete at the EuroHockey Championships in Amsterdam later that year.
 He was also named in the French squad for the season three of the FIH Pro League.